GuideBusinessUpdated May 2026

 07

-AI agents are easy to copy at the infrastructure level.
-Your moat comes from data, workflow depth, and customer relationships.
-The longer a customer uses your agent, the more it learns their preferences, integrates with their stack, and becomes embedded in their workflow.
-Focus on reducing churn over acquiring new customers.
-A customer who stays for 2 years is worth 24x a customer who churns after 1 month.
+AI agents are easy to replicate at the infrastructure level.
+A competitor can rebuild your prompt structure and API integrations in weeks.
+Your moat cannot be technology alone — it has to be data, workflow depth, and customer relationships.
+The longer a customer uses your agent, the more it learns their specific preferences, integrates with their particular tech stack, and becomes embedded in their daily workflow in ways that are expensive and disruptive to replace.

 08